 This is where the process of changing the DNA’s instructions begins; several different cellular components can interact with these marks, resulting in gene expression being turned on, off, up or down.
 These cellular components can be described as “writers” or “erasers” that can change the epigenetic message by adding or removing marks.
 Another type, “readers”, can interpret the message by reading marks on the histone tails.

-Bromodomain and extraterminal domain (BET) proteins are one type of reader, which bind to the marks on histone tails, read the new epigenetic message and recruit other cellular components to begin the process of making proteins much like in the assembly line analogy above.
+Bromodomain and extraterminal domain (BET) proteins are one type of reader, which bind to the marks on histone tails, read the new epigenetic message and recruit other cellular components to begin the process of making proteins.